zluo/zluo.github.io/docs/books/the_old_man_and_the_sea.md

 "Wake up old man," the boy said and put his hand on one of the old man's knees.

-The old man opened his eyes and for a moment he was coming back from a long way away.
+**The old man opened his eyes and for a moment he was coming back from a long way away**.
 Then he smiled.

 "What have you got?" he asked.